Before you go

 All of these assessments are an hour long.
 A follow-up appointment is required to review the programme because the correct technique is essential to restoring good biomechanics and there may be additional time required to develop a complete programme.

-If you’re interested in Prehab sessions and would like to book an appointment, or if you’d like more information, please complete the form below.
+If you’re interested in Prehab sessions and would like to book an appointment, or if you’d like more information, get in touch today.